Valentino Lazaro

-Valentino Lando Lazaro (born 24 March 1996) is an Austrian professional footballer who plays as a wide midfielder, full-back, or winger for club Torino.
+Valentino Lando Lazaro (born 24 March 1996) is an Austrian professional footballer who plays as a right midfielder, full-back, or right winger for UAE Pro League club Al Ain.

 Club career

 Lazaro was born in Graz, Austria, to an Angolan father and a Greek Cypriot mother.
 He made his full debut for Red Bull Salzburg on 3 November 2012 against Admira Wacker in the league.
 At 16 years and 224 days, he became the youngest player ever in the history of the Austrian Bundesliga.

-Lazaro's loan deal from Red Bull Salzburg to Hertha BSC was made permanent in 2017, when he was signed on a long term deal at the Bundesliga club.
+Lazaro's loan deal from Red Bull Salzburg to Hertha BSC was made permanent in 2017, when he was signed on a long-term deal at the Bundesliga club.
 He scored his first goal for Hertha BSC in a 2–0 away win against Bayer Leverkusen on 10 February 2018.

 Inter Milan

 On 1 July 2019, Lazaro joined Inter Milan.
 He made his Serie A debut in Inter's 4–3 defeat of Sassuolo on 20 October 2019.